rita-barbosa/LAPR2-2223/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 ### Implementation Constraints

-_Specifies or constraints the code or construction of a system such such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._
+_Specifies or constraints the code or construction of a system such
+as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._

 * Implementation language